atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ## Encoding

-Encoding handling has been reworked:  before one would use an enum id and a string suffix value, now it is needed only to register the encoding metadata from a string with `z_encoding_from_str`.
+Encoding handling has been reworked: before one would use an enum id and a string suffix value, now only the encoding metadata needs to be registered using `z_encoding_from_str`.

 There is a set of predefined constant encodings subject to some wire-level optimization.
-To benefit from this, the your string should follow the format: "<predefined constant>;<optional additional data>"
+To benefit from this, the provided encoding should follow the format: `"<predefined constant>;<optional additional data>"`

 - Zenoh 0.11.x